gdlc/STAT_COMP/INCLASS/INCLASS_3.md

 | B     | BB    |
 | C | CCCC    |

-Your function should be named `recode(x,old_levels,new_levels)`, take as inputs the variable (`x`) as well as the old and new levels, and should return the recoded values.
+Your function should be named `recode(x,old_levels,new_levels)`, take as inputs the variable (`x`) as well as the old and new levels, and should return the re-coded values.

 To test it, use the following example